|

 as soon they're noticed to prevent them from becoming a bigger issue.

-- Monitor your blood glucose levels regularly and keep it under control.
+glucose levels regularly and keep them under control.

-High glucose levels contribute to dry skin conditions, as your body tries
+contribute to dry skin conditions, as your body tries

 to rid itself of the excess glucose by expelling it in urine.
 Increased